 Earlier in her career, Nicolette served as a Foreign Affairs Officer at the US Department of State in the Bureau of Economic and Business Affairs.
 As the lead officer for health intellectual property and trade issues, she advised the State Department’s leadership on issues related to public health, technology transfer, and biotechnology.
 She also worked on policies related to pharmaceutical counterfeiting, pharmaceutical trade, supply chain, climate change and other science and technology development issues.

 In 2019, Nicolette was appointed to serve on the Federal Emergency Management Agency’s (FEMA) National Advisory Council.
 She also holds a position on Baltimore’s Sustainability Commission.
 She also serves as a co-Chair of the Healthcare and Public Health Sector Coordinating Council.

-Nicolette earned a Bachelor of Science degrees in Chemical Engineering and Biological Sciences from Carnegie Mellon University and a PhD in Pharmacology and Molecular Sciences from Johns Hopkins University School of Medicine.
-She completed post-doctoral fellowships at the Johns Hopkins University and the American Association for the Advancement of Science.
+Nicolette has an MBA from the University of Baltimore, a Bachelor of Science degrees in Chemical Engineering and Biological Sciences from Carnegie Mellon University, and a PhD in Pharmacology and Molecular Sciences from Johns Hopkins University School of Medicine.
+She has also completed post-doctoral fellowships at the Johns Hopkins University and the American Association for the Advancement of Science.